 Appraiser Career Outlook

 The real estate market fluctuates and is often cyclical in its peaks and troughs.
-Job growth for appraisers depends mostly on this market (location and era); however, properties will continue to need assessment and evaluation.
+Job growth for appraisers depends mostly on this market (location and era).
+Properties will continue to need assessment and evaluation.
 At present, the job outlook for appraisers is average, at about 8 percent growth.

 Although this industry is seeing growth, technological advancements are making it a more competitive field, as fewer appraisers will be needed to conduct the same work load.
 Smart phones, software, and automated valuation models (AVM) will increase efficiency and decrease time spent on assessments.